 Memory operations.
 These are simple load and store operations where the address in memory is determined either by an immediate value or the contents of a register.
 These are the only addressing modes in TinyRAM.
 (In particular, the common "base+offset" addressing mode is not supported.)

-store: The instruction store A ri stores [A] into address $[ri]u$ of memory.
+store.b: The instruction store.b A ri stores the least-significant byte of [ri] at the $[A]u$ -th byte in memory.